coreos/fedora-coreos-pipeline/HACKING.md

 ## Running A Developer Pipeline Alongside an Existing Deployment

-If you already know of an existing deployed pipeline you can add some namespaced (i.e. DEVEL_PREFIX) resources into the existing project and run your own developer pipeline.
+If you already know of an existing deployed pipeline you can add some namespaced (i.e. DEVELOPER_PREFIX) resources into the existing project and run your own developer pipeline.
 This is useful if you simply want to test a different COSA image or FCOS config or pipeline code, but otherwise maintain the manifest the same.